mf-dlcz/AI/week_1/how_ml_works.md

 - These algorithms learn from complex functions (patterns) in data.

-- With ML, you start with a problem, identify data associated with the problem, usea an algorithm to model the problem, and then generate output.
+- With ML, you start with a problem, identify data associated with the problem, use an algorithm to model the problem, and then generate output.